 In the meantime a $10,000 reward had been offered for the fugitives, which described Berry thusly: 5 feet 9 inches high, 180 pounds, 30 or 35 years old, sandy or red hair with a little gray in it, sandy beard and mustache, chin beard quite long, red or florid complexion, blue eyes, full round face which gets very red when he has been drinking, talks a great deal.

 The authorities quickly went to Berry’s home near Shamrock, Missouri, but failed to find him.
-However, acting on a tip, they continued to search the area, finally locating him in a woods.
+However, acting on a tip, they continued to search the area, finally locating him in the woods.
 When Berry spied the lawmen, he immediately fled, but, received a load of shotgun pellets in his legs.
-Berry plead with Sheriff Glasscock to shoot him rather than make him stand trial, but the authorities loaded him into a wagon and took him back to Mexico instead.
+Berry pled with Sheriff Glasscock to shoot him rather than make him stand trial, but the authorities loaded him into a wagon and took him back to Mexico instead.
 In the end, Berry would get his wish.
 He would not stand trial.
 Two days later, after having developed gangrene in his wounded legs, he died on October 21, 1877.
-He was 39 years-old.
+He was 39 years old.